MarkSeliverstov/MFF-SSA-team-project/milestones/01/system-features-and-responsibilities/identification_of_responsibilities.md

 2. The system will show a list of subjects (title, schedule, room, building, number of students enrolled) that the teacher will teach in the current semester by:
     - Day by day view (Default view)
     - Calendar view (weekly view)
-3. The system will notify the student via email when there is a time conflict.
+3. The system will notify the teachers via email when there is a time conflict.
 4. The teacher can also export their schedule as a PDF, Excel, or ICS file extension.
 5. The teacher can accept the new schedules assigned by the committee or request a new schedule with comments to the committee.